Most developing countries

 Fact: There is no seasonal difference in the success of surgery.
 Waiting till

-the next winter will further harden and advance the cataract while causing more vision
+the next winter will further harden and advance the lens disease while causing more vision

 loss and handicap as well as more